Login

 Roof bolters

-Roof bolters secure the ceiling of the mine with safety jacks to help prevent cave-ins.
+Secure the mine ceiling with safety jacks to prevent cave-ins.

 Scoops

-Scoops are used in room and pillar mining to load minerals onto trucks in an underground mine.
+Used in room and pillar mining to load minerals onto trucks.

 Shotcrete machines